offbynull/learn/Math/input/input.md

 ## Non-negative Integer Exponent

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

-TODO: algorithm code needs to be moved OUT of wholenumber and into its own package!!!
+TODO: algorithm code needs to be moved OUT of whole number and into its own package!!!

 There are 2 algorithms used by humans to calculate exponents that are >= 1.
 The first algorithm is the simplest and most used: multiply base to itself for exponent iterations.
 For example, to calculate `{kt} 2^5`...